Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "window_browser flag_red": Toggles the red flag

+"window_browser forget card": Forgets the selected card (sets the card as new)

 "window_browser goto card list": Switches focus to the card list

 "window_browser goto next note": Selects the note after the selected note in the list